 - Add any of your favourite seasonings.

 - Add the ground chia seeds.
 To grind them, use a blender and pulse until powdered.
 I prefer using my Bamix immersion blender with the dry mill because it's easy to clean.
-Pour in the water and process until well combined using your hands.
-If needed, add a few tablespoons of water.
-However, if you use too much, the dough will get too sticky and difficult to roll.
+Pour in the water and mix until well combined using your hands.
+If needed, add a few more tablespoons of water.
+Be careful not to use too much, or the dough will get too sticky and difficult to roll.
 Let the dough rest in the fridge or on the kitchen counter for up to an hour.

 - Remove from the fridge and cut the dough into 6 equal pieces.
-You will use the cut-offs to make the remaining 4 tortillas.
 Place a piece of the dough between two pieces of baking paper and roll out until the dough is very thin.
 Alternatively, use a nonstick silicon covered roller and a silicon mat like I did.

-- Use a 20 cm / 8 inch lid or bowl to cut out the tortilla.
+- Use a 20 cm / 8 inch lid or bowl to cut out the tortillas.

-- Repeat with the remaining dough and the cut-offs.
+- Repeat with the remaining dough and the cut-offs until you get 10 tortillas.
 If you have any dough left, use it for making nachos.

 To make Tortillas:

-Preheat a heavy-bottom pan greased with ~ 1 tsp ghee or lard.
-Place the tortilla on top of the hot pan and cook over a medium heat on each side for ~ 2 minutes until lightly browned.
+Preheat a heavy-bottom pan greased with just 1 teaspoon of ghee or lard.
+Place the tortillas, one at a time, on top of the hot pan and cook over a medium heat on one side for 1-2 minutes until lightly browned.
+Turn on the other side and cook for 30-60 more seconds.
 Don't overcook or the tortillas will become too crispy and will lose their flexibility.
 Grease more when needed and repeat for the rest of the tortillas.
-When done, leave them to cool down.
-To avoid the tortillas from getting too dry and hard, place in an airtight container and store for up to a week.

 To make Tortilla Bowls: